Inline DiagnosticsNew

 hardcodedSecrets | true | Secrets findings |

-errorWarnings | true | Error-severity structural warnings |
+errorWarnings | false | Error-severity structural warnings |

-warningLevelWarnings | true | Warning/info structural warnings |
+warningLevelWarnings | false | Warning/info structural warnings |

 tsIgnore | true | @ts-ignore usage |